 Jaime began the workshop by defining purpose as what drives, motivates and fuels your company.
 She compared it to Simon Sinek’s “Start With Why” TED Talk and his Golden Circle example.

+Purpose is not your What or your How.
+Purpose aligns with your Why.
+It’s deeper than your mission or vision, and it’s a statement that gets discovered after several conversations.
 Sometimes it takes discussion and reflection to determine your company’s Purpose.
 It’s the soul of the business, why the business exists, and what keeps employees coming to work every day even when their efforts don’t go according to plan.

 Hiring for Purpose